TwinklyStar/Basic-Software-Installation-for-Particle-Physics/README.md

 Manual Installation [Click Here](https://docs.microsoft.com/zh-cn/windows/wsl/install-manual)

 ## MobaXterm
-A very useful tool for connecting WSL in windows and SJTU bl-0 server.
-It also provides visualization , which is necessary when drawing plots.\
+A very useful tool for **Windows 10 users** to connect WSL and SJTU bl-0 server.
+It also provides visualization , which is necessary when drawing plots.
+Unnecessary for Macbook users \
 Official webpage [Click Here](https://mobaxterm.mobatek.net/)

 ## VScode